 Transfer to the airport for our flight to the Maasai Mara.
 Our first safari destination is a vast private conservancy offering unparalleled access for wildlife photography.
 Nat Hab's own mobile camp offers bush luxury in classic canvas tents, surrounded by all the wonders of the Maasai Mara ecosystem without the crowds.
 The conservancy model has been a boon to the region's legendary wildlife, creating buffer zones and protecting migration corridors while providing economic benefits to local landowners through responsible safari tourism.

-Within this private reserve, we experience the Mara’s spectacular wildlife in peaceful seclusion, as our camp is one of just a handful of located within its bounds.
-Strict limits on guest numbers mean unprecedented wildlife viewing without crowds, especially of the wildebeest migration that occurs in close proximity, with scene after scene of wildlife drama.
-The conservancy serves as a migration corridor for several hundred thousand animals between the Maasai Mara National Reserve and the Loita Plains to the east, and a multitude of species flourishes here.
-Great herds of antelope dot the grassy, rolling plains while stands of acacia woodland shelter prolific birdlife.
+On this private reserve, we experience the Mara’s spectacular wildlife in peaceful solitude, and our camp is one of just a handful of located within its bounds.
+Strict limits on guest numbers mean unprecedented wildlife viewing without crowds, especially of the wildebeest migration that occurs in close proximity.
+The conservancy serves as a migration corridor for several hundred thousand animals between the Maasai Mara National Reserve and the Loita Plains to the east.
+A multitude of species flourishes here: great herds of antelope dot the grassy, rolling plains while stands of acacia woodland shelter prolific birdlife.
 Rich volcanic soils nurture a verdant landscape where we find more lions per square mile than anywhere else in Kenya.
 Impressive herds of elephant, giraffe and zebra are also at home here.
-Our activities make the most of our unrivaled access to pristine wilderness.
-In addition to daily wildlife drives, enjoy guided walks, bush picnics, off-road safaris and night drives in search of nocturnal wildlife—pursuits not permitted in the national reserve.
+Our activities make the most of our unrivaled access to this vast, wild region.
+In addition to daily game drives, enjoy guided walks, bush picnics, off-road safaris and night drives in search of nocturnal wildlife—pursuits not permitted in the national reserve.

 Days 5–7: Maasai Mara National Reserve—Nat Hab's Migration Base Camp

-We stay at Nat Hab's Migration Base Camp–Maasai Mara, our private luxury mobile camp that allows access to an exclusive campsite near the Mara River where wildebeest cross during the migration.
-Deluxe canvas tents are situated in a private and secluded spot, with ample trees providing shade from the midday heat.
-Located in a wildlife hotspot, the site also provides easy access to the rest of the reserve, including the main river systems.
-Wildlife drives offer myriad chances to photograph prolific plains game and the predators that pursue them.
-Not only will we be in close proximity to thousands of wildebeest and their zebra traveling companions, but also gazelle, impala, hartebeest, topi and giraffe.
-The Mara is especially famed for its lions, which we may see hunting in the early morning or evening, or resting under acacia trees in the heat of the day.
-Hyenas also roam the plains in some of the largest numbers in Africa.
-Optional hot air balloon safaris followed by a champagne breakfast on landing are also available (additional cost) from Migration Base Camp.
+Nat Hab's Migration Base Camp, our private luxury mobile outpost, enjoys an exclusive setting near the Mara River where wildebeest cross during the migration.
+Deluxe canvas tents are situated in secluded spot, with ample trees providing shade from the midday sun.
+Located in a wildlife hotspot, our campsite also provides easy access to the rest of the reserve, including the main river systems.
+Wildlife drives take us among myriad plains game—not only the thundering herds of thousands of wildebeest and their zebra companions, but also gazelle, impala, hartebeest, topi and giraffe.
+Predators follow in close pursuit, and the Mara is especially famed for its lions—we may see them hunting in the early morning or evening, or resting beneath acacia trees in the heat of the day.
+Hyenas also patrol the plains in some of the largest numbers in Africa.
+Optional hot air balloon safaris with a champagne breakfast upon landing are also available (additional cost) during our stay at Nat Hab's Migration Base Camp.

 Day 8: Nairobi / Depart

-Fly back to Nairobi today, where day rooms await for refreshing and relaxing on arrival.
-Later, we'll share a farewell meal to close our Kenya photo safari before evening departures for international destinations.
+Fly back to Nairobi today, where day rooms await for refreshment and and relaxation.
+Later, we'll share a farewell meal to close our Kenya safari tour before evening departures for international destinations.